The Seven Best Multilingual / Translation Plugins for WordPress (2019)

-It’s easy to use, too: All you need to do is install and activate the plugin, specify your website’s native language, then choose which languages you want to offer (there’s an option to select all Google Translate-supported languages).
+It’s easy to use, too: All you need to do is install and activate the plugin, specify your website’s native language, then choose which languages you want to offer (there’s an option to select all of Google Translate-supported languages).
 The intuitive admin panel makes the process a breeze.

-You then place the dedicated widget, Prisna GWT, in your sidebar — you can embed it within posts using a shortcode, too.
+You then place the dedicated widget, Prisna GWT, in your sidebar — and you can embed it within posts using a shortcode, too.
 Visitors can choose their language from a drop-down list, or quick-launch a language by clicking on the relevant flag.
 There are four styling options for each widget.

-In a split second, the plugin translates your entire website into the visitor’s preferred language — sidebar, menus, and all!
+In a split second, the plugin translates your entire website into the visitor’s preferred language — sidebar, menus and all!

-From the settings screen, you need to specify which languages you want your site to support (the plugin offers just shy of 100 options).
+From the settings screen, you need to specify which languages you want your site to support (the plugin offers just shy of a hundred options).
 Each language is added individually, and you’ll need to select a unique two-letter language code for each.
 You can also choose how the language name appears on your website, and select an appropriate flag.

-Now, you’ll be able to provide a translation for any post, page, custom post type, category, tag, or menu.
+Now, you’ll be able to provide a translation for any post, page, custom post type, category, tag or menu.
 It’s worth pointing out that you don’t have to provide a translation in every language for every post — so you could opt to translate only your top-performing content.